RubenStabel/AutonomousDrivingDPL/src/deepproblog/examples/Autonomous_driving/README.md

 Model has an additional speed parameter to reason on

 ## [V3] -  Version 3:
-Model includes stop sign in environment (new traffic rule)
+Model includes traffic light in environment (new traffic rule)